yunimoo/elichika/docs/README.md

 - [ ] Training
     - [x] Training works but always return a set of commonly used insight skills.
     - [ ] No drop from training.
-- [ ] Member bond
+- [x] Member bond
     - [x] Working member bond system.
     - [x] Fully working bond board system.
-    - [x] Bond stories are unlocked by default once you unlock the bond story feature for one member.
-(This might change at end of 2023 due to the database period running out).
+    - [x] Bond stories are unlocked by level once you unlock the bond story feature for one member (get to level 3 bond).
     - [x] Bond songs unlocked at spefiic levels.
 - [ ] Bond ranking
     - [x] Working but return fixed data, eventually should return actual data.
-- [x] Membership
+- [ ] Membership (subscription)
-    - [x] Keep whatever membership user has in place.
+    - [x] Keep membership info for imported data.
-    - [ ] Maybe implement a way to set the month.
+    - [x] Add default membership for new account.
+    - [ ] There is no tracking or veteran reward.
 - [x] Shop
     - [x] Working by returning fixed data, there is no intend to implement this further.
 - [x] Exchange
     - [x] Working exchanges implementation.
     - [x] Exchange data depends on the database, by default it has items that was in the global server at the EOS.
+    - [ ] Note that Some item might not be exchangable, but that's more down to the handling of those items and not the exchange itself.
 - [x] School idol / Practice
     - [x] Fully working card grade up, level up, and practice system.
 - [ ] Accessores